square/leakcanary/docs/fundamentals.md

 ### Analyzing the heap

-LeakCanary parses the `.hprof` file and finds the chain of references that prevents retained instances from being garbage collected (**leak trace**).
-A leak trace is also knonwn as the *shortest strong reference path from GC Roots to retained instances*.
+LeakCanary parses the `.hprof` file and finds the chain of references that prevents retained instances from being garbage collected: the **leak trace**.
+Leak trace is another name for the *shortest strong reference path from garbage collection roots to retained instances*.
 Once the leak trace is determined, LeakCanary uses its built-in knowledge of the Android framework to deduct which instances in the leak trace are leaking (see below [How do I fix a memory leak?](#how-do-i-fix-a-memory-leak)).

 ### Grouping leaks

 Using the leak status information, LeakCanary narrows down the reference chain to a sub chain of possible leak causes, and displays the result.
-Leaks that have the same causal chain then they're likely the same leak, so Leaks are then grouped by identical sub chain.
+Leaks that have the same causal chain are considered to be the same leak, so leaks are grouped by identical sub chain.

 ## How do I fix a memory leak?